 Many questions remain unanswered with this research.
-Most importantly, I found no records or evidence of women of color participating as athletes at Muscle Beach.
-This is partially to be expected, as female athletes who did not fit the image of the white barbelle were typically erased by the media.
+Most importantly, my study is limited by what I have been able to access in the archive-largely evidence of white women.
+This is partially to be expected, as female athletes who did not fit the image of the white barbelle appear to have been frequently erased by the media.
 However, I hope that a historian with more time to devote to searching and greater access to materials can recover evidence that I have been unable to find.
-Evidence of nonwhite female athletes at the beach, if it exists, would significantly add to this research by providing an alternative story to that of the barbelle.
+The stories and perspectives of women of color participating as athletes at the beach would significantly add to this research and expand our understanding of women at Muscle Beach.